-T^O BE SUCCESSFUL, every club member must know something about swine diseases and swine sanitation.
+TO BE SUCCESSFUL, every club member must know something about swine diseases and swine sanitation.
 Each member is responsible for the health of his gilt and her litter of pigs.
 This lesson will deal with the common diseases of swine and methods of controlling them.

-Disease Causes.
+Causes of diseases.
 Many young pigs die of diseases such as scours and anemia before they are three weeks old.
 These diseases are discussed in your next lesson.